'The Chi' star arrested for drugs, weapons in Mississippi

 Mitchell, 33, of New Orleans, faces multiple counts, including possession of a controlled substance with intent to distribute and possession of a firearm by a felon.

-Mitchell achieved critical acclaim for his role as rapper Eazy-E in “Straight Outta Compton,” the story about the rise of the rap group N.W.A.
+Mitchell achieved critical acclaim for his role as rapper Eazy-E in “Straight Outta Compton,” the story about the rise of the rap group N.W.A., as well as for his work in 2017's “Mudbound.”

+A third season of “The Chi," a drama about life in a neighborhood on the South Side of Chicago, is planned without Mitchell, who was fired amid allegations of misconduct.
+Details have not been revealed about what he was accused of doing, though the show's creator, Lena Waithe, made multiple mentions of sexual harassment in a 2019 interview on the syndicated radio show “The Breakfast Club.”

+He's also been dropped from several other projects including the upcoming Netflix movie “Desperado," amid allegations of misconduct.